hyphacoop/distributed-press-cli/README.md

 ## Setup

-Before using the CLI, you need to generate a keypair and obtain an authentication token.
+Before using the CLI, you need to generate a keypair, set your authentication token, and register your ActivityPub actor.

-### Generate Keypair
+### Generate a Keypair

 Run the following command to generate a new RSA keypair: